rschance1/CounterApp/README.md

 -   Increments and decrements a counter.
 -   Uses MobX for efficient state management.
 -   Implements MVVM architecture for clear separation of concerns.
--   Simple UI with increment and decrement buttons and a counter view.
+-   Simple UI with increment and decrement buttons and a counter view with a header and a footer.

 Getting Started
 ---------------